128technology/docs/docs/ts_applications.md

 If traffic is processed by the ingress router and you believe it is forwarded out to the egress router but doesn't arrive, perform additional testing as follows:

-1. Enable packet captures as was done previously, but also enable them on the WAN interface(s) of the ingress and egress SSR devices.
-Use `capture-filter` configuration that limits the traffic to only the two waypoints of the two routers in question.

-2. Run the tests as was done previously.
+1. Run the tests as was done previously.
 Investigate the `highway` logs or the output of the `show sessions` table while the traffic is in progress to see what waypoint allocations were assigned to that traffic flow.
 On the ingress router this will be indicated by the `rev` flow for the session.

-3. Look for these ports in the WAN captures on both the ingress and egress routers.
+2. Look for these ports in the WAN captures on both the ingress and egress routers.
 If you see them leaving the ingress router and not arriving at the egress router, then this should be taken to your ISP for assistance in troubleshooting.

 ### Traffic Doesn't Leave the Egress Router